techidaily/site-review-topics/source/_posts/recover-your-music-after-yuva-3-pro-has-been-deleted-by-fonelab-android-recover-music.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
-      <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> is an expert on data recovery of Android devices including Lava Yuva 3 Pro, which allows Android users to retrieve, store and preview music files from your Lava Yuva 3 Pro or other devices on the computer in simple steps.
+      <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> is an expert on data recovery of Android devices including Lava Yuva 3 Pro, which allows Android users to retrieve, store and preview music files from your Lava Yuva 3 Pro or other devices on the computer in simple steps.
 This powerful recovery tool will make sure you won’t lose any lost content, and it is easy to use.
   </p>
 </div>
 </div>